OWASP/owasp-masvs/Document/0x06-V1-Architecture_design_and_threat_modelling_requireme.md

 ## Security Verification Requirements

+The requirements for MASVS-L1 and MASVS-L2 are listed below.

 | # | Description | L1 | L2 |
 | --- | --- | --- | --- |
 | **1.1** | All app components are identified and known to be needed. | ✓ | ✓ |